d-morrison/IntroStatActivities/_book/04-A06-EDA-two-quantitative-PartB.md

 * Click `Clear` below the box containing the sample data.

 * Download and open the csv file "Movie2016" from D2L.
-Copy the two columns containing `budget_mil` and `revenue_mil` including the headers and paste into the sample data box.
+Copy the two columns containing `budget_mil` and `revenue_mil` **including the headers and paste into the sample data box**.

 * Click 'Use Data`.

-8. Click on `Show Moveable Line`.
-Write down the equation of the line given.
-Why is the slope zero for this line?
+7. Click on `Show Moveable Line`.
+Note that this is a horizontal line with a slope of zero.
+This line indicates there is no association between budget and revenue.  **Write down the equation of the line given.**

 \vspace{0.8in}

-9. Click on `Show Squared Residuals`.
+8. Click on `Show Squared Residuals`.
 Write down the value for SSE.
 Since this is the sum of squared errors (SSE) for the horizontal line we call this the total sum of squares (SST).
+\vspace{3mm}

+    SST =

 \newpage

-10. Click on `Show Regression Line`.
+9. Click on `Show Regression Line`.
 Write down the equation of the line given.
 Does this match the least squares line found in Activity 4A question 4?

 \vspace{1in}

-11. Click on `Show Squared Residuals`.
+10. Click on `Show Squared Residuals`.
 Write down the value for SSE.
+\vspace{3mm}

+    SSE =

 \vspace{0.5in}

-12. Calculate the value for $r^2$ using the values found for SST and SSE.
+11. Calculate the value for $r^2$ using the values found for SST (Q8) and SSE (Q10).

 \vspace{1in}

-13. Write a sentence interpreting the coefficient of determination in context of the problem.
+12. Write a sentence interpreting the coefficient of determination in context of the problem.

 \newpage